jiashu-z/freeride/artifact_evaluation.md

-# Artifact Evaluation
+# Artifact Evaluation for FreeRide: Harvesting Bubbles in Pipeline Parallelism

-This is the artifact for the paper ~FreeRide: Harvesting Bubbles in Pipeline Parallelism~ by Jiashu Zhang, Zihan Pan, Molly (Yiming) Xu, Khuzaima Daudjee, and Sihang Liu.
+This is the artifact for the paper *FreeRide: Harvesting Bubbles in Pipeline Parallelism* by Jiashu Zhang, Zihan Pan, Molly (Yiming) Xu, Khuzaima Daudjee, and Sihang Liu.

+For more details, please refer to the paper and this link: [https://github.com/jiashu-z/freeride](https://github.com/jiashu-z/freeride).

 # File Structure

 - `ae`: Scripts for running experiments for the artifact evaluation.
+- `config`: Configuration file template used by DeepSpeed.
 - `data`: This is for the experiment data, including profiling of bubbles and side tasks.
 - `DeepSpeed`: This is for the instrumented DeepSpeed 0.12.2.
 - `experiment`: This is the experiment scripts.
 - `log`: Directory for intermeidate outputs and profiling results.
 - `side_task`: This is the implementation of side tasks.
-- `src`: This is the implementation of FreeRide.
+- `src`: Implementation of FreeRide.
-- `src1`: This is the scripts of running DeepSpeed.
+- `src1`: Scripts of running DeepSpeed.
-- `vanilla_gpu_workload`: This is the implementation of the vanilla form of the GPU side tasks.

 # Hardware Setup